Script task API

 Retrieving business application configuration

-Call documentation: Scripts (scriptService)#Retrievingapplicationconfiguration
+Invocation documentation: Scripts (scriptService)#Retrievingapplicationconfiguration

-Calling Eximee Status in the ScriptCode Handler
+Calling Eximee Status in ScriptCode Handler

 Status API